TzuChieh/Photon-v2/BlenderAddon/README.md

 ## Development

 * It can be useful to have [fake bpy modules](https://github.com/nutti/fake-bpy-module) around so that `import bpy` and its equivalent no longer trigger errors in your IDE (and autocomplete is now possible).
+* By enabling `Edit > Preferences > Interface > Developer Extras` and `Python Tooltips`, you gain more information for developer from Blender's UI.